sookinoby/sentiment-analysis2/README.md

-# Text classification for sentiment analysis using MXNet
+# Sentiment analysis using MXNet

 In this notebook, we are going to classify sentiment by building a neural network using MXNet.
 The neural network will take a movie review as input and tries to identify it expresses a positive or negative opinion about the movie.
 We will start with a simple dense model and then build a model similar to [Yoon Kim's](https://arxiv.org/abs/1408.5882) paper.
 We will also visualize the output using [t-nse](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding), a visualization technique for high dimensional data.
 Finally, we will use transfer learning to use pre-built embedding[glove](https://nlp.stanford.edu/projects/glove/) in our neural network to classify sentences.